sentinel-hub/custom-scripts/copernicus_services/global_surface_water_seasonality/README.md

 ## General description of the script

 This script visualizes the Seasonality layer from the Global Surface Water dataset according to the official symbology (Table 1).
-The Seasonality layer provides information on the intra-annual distribution of surface water in 2019.
+The Seasonality layer provides information on the intra-annual distribution of surface water in the selected review year.

 Table 1: Seasonality Symbology